#150: The Arts as an Entrepreneurial Venture

 Want to grab the trascript of this interview?
 Click here!

-Welcome back to another episode of the richer geek Podcast.
+Welcome back to another episode of The Richer Geek Podcast.
 Today we're going to try something different, something new.
 Joining us today is Jeffrey Madoff, Founder & CEO of Madoff Productions, Adjunct Professor at Parsons School for Design, Author of “Creative Careers”, Executive Producer & Playwright.
 Jeffrey’s drive to tell unique stories has culminated in “PERSONALITY, The Lloyd Price Musical”, a play he wrote and is producing about Rock and Roll Hall of Fame Legend, Lloyd Price.
 It premiered at People’s Light Theater in Pennsylvania in March of ’22, garnered great reviews, and played to sold-out audiences.
 Personality opens at the Studebaker Theater in Chicago in June of 2023.

 In this episode we’re discussing…